bevyengine/bevy-website/content/contribute/project-information/bevy-organization.md

 If you've been around the community for a while, just ask!
 There are no formal responsibilities and this is intended to cover the community of people making Bevy quite broadly.

 All Bevy Org members are also Triage Team members.
-The Triage Team can label and close issues and PRs but do not have merge rights or any special authority within the community.
+The Triage Team can label and close issues and PRs, but do not have merge rights or any special authority within the community.

 ## Role Rotation